Welcome to the Chestnut Hill Garden District Fund

 Remembering the late Paul W. Meyer

-It is with great sadness that the Chestnut Hill Garden District Fund acknowledges the passing of Paul W. Meyer, scientist, humanitarian, brilliant gardener, and a member of the Board of Directors since the organization’s founding.
-Paul never missed a meeting, and his role grew exponentially after his retirement as F. Otto Haas Executive Director of the Morris Arboretum of the University of Pennsylvania.
+It is with great sadness that the Chestnut Hill Garden District Fund acknowledges the passing of Paul W. Meyer on October 10, 2023.
+Scientist, humanitarian, brilliant gardener, and a member of the Board of Directors since the organization’s founding, Paul never missed a meeting, and his role grew exponentially after his retirement as F. Otto Haas Executive Director of the Morris Arboretum of the University of Pennsylvania.
 As co-chair of our Pocket Parks Committee with Susan Peck, he co-led efforts to transform Cliff Park, Peace Park, Memorial Park, and the green spaces around the signs welcoming visitors to the Hill.
 No one helped Philadelphians enjoy plants more than Paul, whose latest contribution was the publication of a revised edition of Philadelphia Trees: A Field Guide to the City and the Surrounding Delaware Valley.
+In the summer of 2024, the Chestnut Hill Garden District Fund dedicated a new bench in Paul’s memory in Cliff Park — a perfect place to contemplate his legacy.
 We were lucky to have him as our friend and neighbor.

 Get Involved